pockerman/qubit-notes/how_to/2021-07-08-p2p-communication-modes-with-mpi.md

-# qubit-note: P2P Communication Modes with MPI
+# qubit-note: MPI Series 3/ P2P Communication Modes with MPI

 ## Overview

-<a href="2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: Point-to-Point Communication with MPI</a>
+<a href="2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: MPI Series 2/Point-to-Point Communication with MPI</a>
 used ```MPI_Send``` and ```MPI_Recv``` to enable communication between to pocesses in communication groupt.
 In this note, I want to expand on this and discuss a few more communication modes supportd by the MPI standard.
 Specifically,